You’ve got a steady paycheck from your 9 to 5 job and that’s cool.

 2. Run a Blog

 The most popular passive income stream tends to come from blogging.
-Blogging has helped countless entrepreneurs earn passive income through affiliate links, courses, sponsored posts, products, book deals, and more.
+Blogging has helped countless entrepreneurs earn passively through affiliate links, courses, sponsored posts, products, book deals, and more.

 It’s true that it can take quite a bit of upfront work to build a successful blog.
 However, it’s one of the most sustainable ways to generate an audience through organic and social traffic or by building an email list.

 The biggest perk of creating a blog is that you can turn that one asset into several different streams of income.
-Thus, running a blog is one of the easiest ways to make passive income.
+So if you’re looking for an easy passive income idea, blogging might be the perfect option for you .

 Desirae Odjick, Founder of Half Banked, explains: “I started my blog to make talking about personal finance more approachable, and as part of that, I tend to share a lot of personal stories.
 They often included shout-outs to the tools that I was using and found helpful, so it was a natural transition to add affiliate links as I joined those companies’ programs.
 Now that I’ve been covering personal finance for almost four years on my blog, those links reliably bring in four figures every month as people discover my articles and start to get their finances in order – and I feel fantastic recommending them, because I do personally use all of my affiliate products.
 It’s a great way to add passive income to your business, especially if you don’t have passive products of your own to sell (…yet!)”